oguz-duman/grading/README.md

 If an incorrect grade is entered, the recommended workflow is:

+1. Note down the student ID and the correct grade
-1. Continue grading
+2. Continue grading
-2. Correct the grade manually in Excel afterwards
+3. Correct the grade manually in Excel afterwards

 Direct editing inside the program is intentionally not supported in order to keep the input process fast and simple.